Advocates in Science Steering Committee

 “No other organization has impacted breast cancer advocacy and research more than Susan G. Komen.
 World renowned researchers and volunteers support Komen because Komen cares about the future and honors the past.
 Komen is the pink ribbon that binds us together.”

 Costa Mesa, CA

-“Only through research can we discover more effective ways to prevent, diagnose, treat and cure breast cancer.
-As a research advocate, I’m continually learning more about this disease.
-I can bring a sense of urgency to the process and assure patients’ perspectives are an integral part of research decisions.”
+“Only through research can we discover more effective ways to prevent, diagnose, treat, and cure breast cancer.
+As a patient research advocate, I bring a sense of urgency to research and the expertise gained only from living 24/7 with breast cancer”